Faculty and Staff

 Civil Rights and Urban Planning

-He taught urban planning at Florida State University from 1981 through 2008 and from 1998 through 2008 served as chair of the Department of Urban and Regional Planning.
 In 2011, Chuck began a two year term as President of the Association of Collegiate Schools of Planning, the national learned society of planning schools, faculty, and students in the US.
-His current research is an assessment (part history, part contemporary analysis) of Iowa's community efforts at promoting sustainability and builds on Connerly's work with the community engagement initiative that he cofounded, the UI Iowa Initative for Sustainable Communities.
+His current research is an assessment (part history, part contemporary analysis) of Iowa's community efforts at promoting sustainability which builds on Connerly's work with the community engagement initiative of which he is the principal founder, the UI Iowa Initiative for Sustainable Communities.

 Ph.D., Economic Geography, University of Iowa

 Transportation Economics and Planning